Bynder/gathercontent-gather-ui/README.md

 # GatherContent UI Library

-**Warning: This is still an experimental repository and all commands and functionality are bound to change.**
+**Warning: This library is being sunsetted.
+There will be occasional updates for bug fixes and new components we require for legacy pages, but for the most part this is no longer being maintained.**
 UI component library for all GatherContent components.

 This uses [React Storybook](https://github.com/storybooks/react-storybook) to showcase and host the development of the UI components used at GatherContent.